livespotty/K-Filtra/README.md

 --proxy-listener-tls-required-client-subject-organizational-unit stringArray  Required client certificate subject organizational unit
 ```

 By setting `--proxy-listener-tls-client-cert-validate-subject true`, Kafka Proxy will inspect client certificate DN fields for the expected values set with the `--proxy-listener-tls-required-client-*` arguments.
 The matches are always exact and used together, fo all non empty values.
-For example, to allow a valid certificate for `country=DE` and `organization=grepplabs`, configure Kafka Proxy in the following way:
+For example, to allow a valid certificate for `country=CA` and `organization=xyz`, configure Kafka Proxy in the following way:

 ```
     kafka-proxy server \
       --proxy-listener-tls-client-cert-validate-subject true \
-      --proxy-listener-tls-required-client-subject-country DE \
+      --proxy-listener-tls-required-client-subject-country CA \
-      --proxy-listener-tls-required-client-subject-organization grepplabs
+      --proxy-listener-tls-required-client-subject-organization xyz
 ```

 ### Kubernetes sidecar container example